 This is sometimes called a loan policy and it is issued only to mortgage lenders.
 Generally speaking, it follows the assignment of the mortgage loan, meaning that the policy benefits the purchaser of the loan if the loan is sold.
 For this reason, these policies greatly facilitate the sale of mortgages into the secondary market.
 That market is made up of high volume purchasers such as Fannie Mae and the Federal Home Loan Mortgage Corporation as well as private institutions.

 We handle residential evictions starting at $500.00 plus costs for simpler default cases.
 An hourly fee may apply if case needs to be litigated further.
-Call 305-567-2499 for more information or to schedule a free 30 minute consultation.
+Call 305-567-2499 for more information or to schedule a consultation.

-Contact us today to schedule a free consultation under no obligations.
+Contact us today to schedule a consultation under no obligations.